artkonr/result/README.md

 ### Functional style

-The library is designed to offer a fluent functional-style API to interact with errors, very similarly to how the API of `java.util.Optional`:
+The library is designed to offer a fluent functional-style API to interact with errors, very similar to the API of `java.util.Optional`:

 ```java